xpack/xpack-build-box/macos/README.md

 $ caffeinate bash "${HOME}/Downloads/xpack-build-box.git/macos/install-texlive.sh"
 ```

+The Finder command `install-texlive.mac.command` can be used
+as a shortcut.

 The TeX install script is locked to a certain version, but depends on the
 presence of that version on a certain server, which is also not guaranteed
 to last forever.